Though the episode cuts back and forth between the following settings, for simplicity's sake they are each presented here in turn.

 - Not-So-Imaginary Friend: Jojen Reed.

-- Open Secret/Secret Relationship/Transparent Closet: It seems that Renly and Loras did a poor job trying to conceal their romance while they were at court because this episode reveals that Jaime, Cersei and Joffrey are aware of their sexual orientation.
+- Open Secret: It seems that Renly and Loras did a poor job trying to conceal their Secret Relationship romance while they were at court because this episode reveals that Jaime, Cersei and Joffrey are aware of their sexual orientation.

 - Phallic Weapon: Joffrey makes his crossbow one.

-- Pragmatic Adaptation: The Reeds are introduced in this episode instead of before the fall of Winterfall in the last season.
+- The Reeds are introduced in this episode instead of before the fall of Winterfall in the last season.

-- Sandor Clegane is brought in far earlier in the story than he is in the Book.
+- Sandor Clegane is brought in far earlier in the story than he is in the books.
 It is he who identifies Arya instead of one of the former Stark Retainers.

 - The entire plot of the Brotherhood looking for Lord Beric and meeting the Mad Huntsman, the Lady of the Leaves, Lady Ravella Swann, Lord Lymond Lychester, and the Ghost of High Heart, were all eliminated from the show.

-- The Boltons capture Brienne and Jamie, rather than the Brave Companions (though the Bolton captain is an expy of Vargo Hoat minus the speech impediment and the Qohorik background).
+- The Bolton men capture Brienne and Jaime, rather than the Brave Companions (though the Bolton captain is an expy of Vargo Hoat, minus the speech impediment and the Qohorik background).

 - We never got to see Hoster Tully alive, conveniently avoiding the need to pay an actor to just lie in bed and mumble incomprehensibly for most of last season.

-- Reaction Shot: After Joffrey informs Margaery that he plans to put all homosexuals to death, her facial expression betrays her nervousness for a split second, as she is now worried for the safety of her gay brother.
+- Reaction Shot: After Joffrey informs Margaery that he is mulling a plan to put all homosexuals to death, her facial expression betrays her nervousness for a split second, as she is now worried for the safety of her gay brother.

 - Reverse Arm-Fold: Loras adopts this pose as he's walking away from Sansa.